looqbox/looqbox-frontend-challenge/README.md

 - ⚠️ Do a final commit when you finish
 - When you're done send us a pull request

-You have **one week** to finish your test, we'll check the time with your "Initial" and "Final" Commits.

 # Guidelines
-You need to make a SPA that shows a list of pokemons, and search them, using the [Pokeapi](https://pokeapi.co/), your app needs to be dynamic, that means you **do not** reload the page to show anything new.
+You need to create a Single Page Application (SPA) that displays a list of Pokémon and allows users to search for them, using the [Pokeapi](https://pokeapi.co/docs/v2).
+Your app must be dynamic, meaning you **must not** reload the page to show new content.

-The pokeapi was chosen because of its simplicity to make the requests, as it is a open api, please **mind how many times you request data**
+The PokeAPI was chosen for its simplicity in making requests.
+Since it is an open API, please **be mindful of how many requests** you make.

+## Requirements:

-- In the main page you need a search bar and a loaded list of pokemons (random or just hardcoded)
+- On the main page, include a search bar and a preloaded list of Pokémon.
-- Clicking on any pokemon shows a card/modal/page with that pokemon's info
+- Clicking on any Pokémon should display a card, modal, or page with that Pokémon’s information.
-- Searching and pressing enter on the search bar will show the result instead of the list
+- Typing in the search bar and pressing Enter should display the search result instead of the list.
-- Your app needs at least two different routes (/home /more for example -> be creative!)
+- Your app must include at least two different routes (e.g., /home, /details — be creative!).
+- Add a README file to document your project.

-You can use any dependency you want, (axios, bootstrap, material ui...)
+You may use any libraries or dependencies you like (e.g., Axios, Bootstrap, Material UI...).

 ## Bonus points!
+- Pagination
+- Error handling
 - Documentation
 - Linting
 - Charts